 The “Investment” Side of RV Ownership

-- Storage (if needed): $50–$150/month
+• Storage (if needed): $50–$150 per month

-- Maintenance: 1–2% of RV value annually
+• Maintenance: roughly 1–2% of the RV’s value annually

 What RVers Say